ondrejhonus/wood-game/README.md

 - **Cloud saving**: Save your progress to continue another day and never lose it.

 ## Game logic
-- The player starts on a square with shops, where he buys the default axe and gets to know the place of his own plot
+- The player starts on a square with shops, where they buys the default axe and gets to know the place of his own plot.
-- He then goes out to gather some trees, which he will sell at the wood sell point for some Shmeckles ($H)
+- They then goes out to gather some trees, which they will sell at the wood sell point for some Shmeckles ($H).
-- He can then use the money to buy better axes, a vehicle for transporting logs, or other items which will be implemented, etc. a wood processer
+- They can then use the money to buy better axes, a vehicle for transporting logs, or other items which will be implemented, etc. a wood processer.
-- The vehicle will either be able to be upgraded (engine, wheel size, fuel tank size), or the player will simply buy a better one
+- The vehicle will either be able to be upgraded (engine, wheel size, fuel tank size), or the player will simply buy a better one.
-- You can refill your fuel for exchange for some $H at a specified gas station, that will appear at different set locations
+- They can refill their fuel for exchange for some $H at a specified gas station, that will appear at different set locations.
-- There will be more types of forrests that will introduce more difficulty of getting into, and gear requirements such as better axes and more durable cars (Wood hardness, rivers for drowning small cars, hard terrain)
+- There will be more types of forrests that will introduce more difficulty of getting into, and gear requirements such as better axes and more durable cars (Wood hardness, rivers for drowning small cars, hard terrain).
-- The more far away and difficult the forest will be, the better quality wood it will contain (More expensive, heavier, thicker wood)
+- The more far away and difficult the forest will be, the better quality wood it will contain (More expensive, heavier, thicker wood).
+- There will also be a food system, they will either need to buy some food, or fish for fishies so they don't have to pay.

-## Feature Roadmap (changes periodically) 🗺️
+## Feature Roadmap
 ✅ Movement mechanics + Collisions
 ✅ Tree cutting physics with visible progress bar
 ✅ Carry objects with cursor